You are here

 Other refers to tools, self-defense items, compressed gas cylinders, bleach, lighters, and certain sporting goods.
 Lighters (except for torch lighters and micro torches) were removed from the prohibited items list effective Aug.
 4, 2007.

 KEY: R = revised; U = data are unavailable.

 a All data for 2002, except enplanements, are for April through December.

-b 2008 consists of data up to Aug.
+b Data for 2008 are up to Aug.
 8, 2008 with the exception of Firearms and Incendiaries.
 TSA has stopped the collection of data on all prohibited items except for Firearms and Incendiaries as of Aug.
 8, 2008.

 All data, except enplanements:

 2002-09: U.S. Department of Homeland Security, Transportation Security Administration, Performance Measurement Information System (PMIS) and personal communication, November 2010.

 2010-17: U.S. Department of Homeland Security, Transportation Security Administration, TSA Year in Review, avilable at https://www.tsa.gov/blog/2018/01/29/tsa-year-review-record-amount-firear..., as of Oct.
 1, 2018.